Canadian Industrial Participation in The F-35 Joint Strike Fighter program

-After the reports are received by Industry Canada, the information is reviewed with the prime contractors, and further clarification is obtained, as needed, through ongoing correspondence.
-Industry Canada also regularly meets with many of the F-35 JSF prime contractors' principal suppliers, as well as the companies in Canada performing F-35 associated work, and uses these occasions to verify the data that is presented in the prime contractors' reports.
+After the reports are received by Innovation, Science and Economic Development Canada, the information is reviewed with the prime contractors, and further clarification is obtained, as needed, through ongoing correspondence.
+Innovation, Science and Economic Development Canada also regularly meets with many of the F-35 JSF prime contractors' principal suppliers, as well as the companies in Canada performing F-35 associated work, and uses these occasions to verify the data that is presented in the prime contractors' reports.

 The information reported by the prime contractors is commercially sensitive.
 As such, while the Government of Canada is able to publicly report on the sum of the opportunities and contracts, it cannot release details on individual contracts, opportunities, or the values associated with one prime contractor's industrial participation plan.
 To do so would violate the terms of the Industrial Participation MOUs and could undermine the competitive position of companies in Canada.

 For the purposes of this report, "opportunities" for companies in Canada is broken down into the following categories: